 Cake Sandwich Assembly

-Spread a cup of buttercream evenly on one sponge layer, with the back of the cranked palette knife evenly, edge to edge.
+Spread a cup of buttercream evenly over one layer with your cranked palette knife.

-Scatter the crushed crunchy filling evenly over the buttercream side.
+Scatter your crunchy filling evenly over the buttercream.

 Cake Sandwich Packaging

-So, do you love them?
-Or does it make you feel uneasy??
-The whole "sweet parading as savoury" thing?
+So tell me…are you obsessed?
+Terrified?
+Confused by the whole “sweet pretending to be savoury” situation?
 Will you make these?
 Let me know!
-If it all goes to pot, you know where to get the best OG cake sandwiches from.
+And if it all goes horribly wrong, you know exactly where to find the best OG cake sandwiches.

 Love,